-The Library recently held the Visualise Your Thesis (VYT) competition, an exciting opportunity for HDR students to creatively showcase their research in a visual format.
-Participants were tasked with distilling their research into a compelling 60-second visual representation, making their work accessible and engaging to a broader audience.
+The Visualise Your Thesis (VYT) competition is an exciting opportunity for HDR students to creatively showcase their research in a visual format.
+Participants are tasked with distilling their research into a compelling 60-second visual representation, making their work accessible and engaging to a broader audience.

 The competition is open to all currently enrolled HDR students (Masters by Research, Ph.D.) at any stage of their candidature who are active and attending.
 Please note that Honours students, Masters by coursework students, graduate researchers on a leave of absence, lapsed candidates, and graduate researchers employed by RMIT University with potential influence over the competition outcome are not eligible to enter.